 PAIN MANAGEMENT FOR MIGRAINES

 Migraine is a common neurological disorder that can cause recurring periods of throbbing headaches, debilitating pain, nausea, and heightened sensitivity to light and sound.
 The disease is believed to be hereditary and can affect both children and adults.
-According to the Migraine Research Foundation, nearly one-quarter of households in the U.S. include someone who experiences migraines.
+According to the National Headache Foundation, nearly one-quarter of households in the U.S. include someone who experiences migraines.
 A second recent study from MSU suggests that managing migraine pain is another potential therapeutic use of this special bone broth.4

 Researchers set out to test if a diet enriched with this bone broth would affect the sensitivity of pain receptors called trigeminal neurons when stimulated by mechanisms known to trigger migraines.
 These neurons compose the trigeminal nerve, which affects the tendons and muscles, as well as the face and teeth.
 Those who suffer migraines, in general, have a disorder of the trigeminal nerve.